Alex1990/grunt-seajs-transport/README.md

 # grunt-seajs-transport

-> Extract the ids and dependencies of the cmd module, an
+> Extract the id and dependencies of a CMD module and convert it to a Transport module.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`